Frequently Asked Questions

 What is Kambo useful for?

-Since Kambo’s discovery by westerners, many have found it to be a potent and effective medicine for a variety of different ailments such as depression, arthritis, infections, autoimmune conditions, inflammatory conditions, addiction, emotional trauma and the list goes on….
+Since Kambo’s discovery by westerners, many have found it to be a potent and effective medicine for a variety of different ailments such as depression, arthritis, Lyme disease, infections, fatigue, pain, digestive complaints, autoimmune conditions, substance dependency, emotional trauma and the list goes on….

 Is Kambo Toxic?

 None of the peptides have been identified as toxic to mammalian cells.
 They are however potently toxic to bacteria, fungi, viruses and parasites, making it a great full spectrum antibiotic.
 There is no know toxicity to the liver, kidneys or brain.